Gyroelongated square bipyramid: Properties

-The dual polyhedron of a gyroleongated square bipyramid is the square truncated trapezohedron.
-It has eight pentagons and two squares.
+The dual polyhedron of a gyroelongated square bipyramid is the square truncated trapezohedron.
+As suggested by the name, it is the family of truncated trapezohedron by means of truncating two axial vertices of a square trapezohedron.
+The resulting polyhedron has eight pentagons and two squares.

 Application

 Gyroelongated square bipyramid can be visualized in the geometry of chemical compounds as the atom cluster surrounding a central atom as a polyhedron, and the compound of such cluster is the bicapped square antiprismatic molecular geometry.
 It has 10 vertices and 24 edges, corresponding to the closo polyhedron with $2n + 2$ skeletal electrons.
 An example is nickel carbonyl carbide anion Ni_{10}C(CO)_{18}^{2−}, a 22 skeletal electron chemical compound with ten Ni(CO)_{2} vertices and the deficiency of two carbon monoxides.

-The Thomson problem concerning the minimum-energy configuration of $n$ charged particles on a sphere.
+The Thomson problem concerns the minimum-energy configuration of $n$ charged particles on a sphere.
 The minimum solution known for $n = 10$ places the points at the vertices of a gyroelongated square bipyramid, inscribed in a sphere.